yogeshMarkandey/StockMarket/README.md

 Tata Steels, Ashoke Leyland, Reliance etc. on a graph.
 Also it also indicates the opening price , closing price, high price, low price of shares/stocks of the campanies.

-The minimum Skd requirement of this application is API 19 & targeted API is 29.

 The login and registration services are managed by Firebase cloud services.
 A local Sqlite Database is also setuped to store the stock market indexes and campany data.